Favorite Plants of

 Species

-A deciduous small tree or multi-stemmed shrub that can grow to as tall as 18 feet but is typically seen as an 8 foot shrub.
-It blooms continually on the new growth from spring through winter with peak flowering in summer months.
-The narrow 2" long dark red flowers are on long 2 foot long terminal racemes that arch out and above the foliage on 6 foot long stems.
-Water infrequently (Coastal) to regularly.
-Trim back after flowering and prune hard in winter to maintain shape.
-This plant inherits hardiness from its parentage (E. herbacea x E. crista-galli), being hardy to 20° F without damage and root hardy below this.
+A deciduous small tree or multi-stemmed shrub that can grow to as tall as 18 feet but is typically pruned to grow as a 6-8 foot tall shrub.
+It blooms continually on the new growth from spring through fall with peak flowering in summer months.
+It produces dozens of rich red flowers on 2 foot long terminal racemes that arch out and above the foliage on 6 foot stems.
+This plant inherits hardiness from its parentage (Erythrina herbacea x E. crista-galli) and is hardy to 20° F without damage and root hardy below this.
+Credit: San Marcos Growers

 Water Use